 The excessive use of abbreviations in the text is strongly discouraged.
 In order to aid communication between scientists of different disciplines, authors should only use abbreviations sparingly and should always define the abbreviation when first used in the text by placing it in parentheses after the full term, e.g. acetylcholinesterase (AChE).
 The abbreviations should then be used consistently thereafter and appear at least twice in the text.
 A comprehensive list of the abbreviations used should be put on a separate page that follows the title page.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).
 It is the corresponding author's responsibility to insure that individuals who are acknowledged for assistance or for providing comments on the manuscript are agreeable to being acknowledged in this way.
+At the end, briefly indicate how each author contributed to the work.

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other units are mentioned, please give their equivalent in SI.